Resort — 1,200-2,000m

 If you're picturing the group dancing on tables and stumbling back to your chalet at sunrise, you'll be in good hands in Les Arcs.

-Most of the nightlife in Les Arcs is in livelier 1800, including ace venues like The Ambient Cafe (which has a pool table and an enticing cocktail menu) and Le J.O (great for rock fans).
-Over in Les Arcs 1600, you'll discover drinking holes like Cafe Sol and L'Abreuvoir, the latter of which hosts regular themed nights and fun karaoke.
+Most of the nightlife in Les Arcs is in livelier 1800, including ace venues like Giovanni's (which has a pool table and an enticing cocktail menu) and Le J.O (great for rock fans).
+Over in Les Arcs 1600, you'll discover drinking holes like L'Abreuvoir, which hosts regular themed nights and fun karaoke.

 If you're staying in Les Arcs 1950, Chalet de Luigi is perfect for après ski and late night dancing.
 Their huge terrace, which overlooks the Marmottes piste, is an awesome place to relax with a few beers before you head indoors to listen to live music or knock back some shots in the buzzing club area.